gph4ppy/Covider/README.md

 - Mac - _Requires macOS 11.0 or later and a Mac with Apple M1 chip._

 ## Project Status
-Project is _complete_.
-The project will not be further developed because services and information related to COVID-19 are considered to be part of the healthcare industry.
+Project is _complete_ and will not be further developed, because services and information related to COVID-19 are considered to be part of the healthcare industry.

 ## Contact
 Feel free to contact me at: